Locally tail-scale invariant scoring rules for evaluation of extreme value forecasts: Simulation studies

 \subsection{Scaling effect on expected scores}

 As mentioned above, one often evaluates forecasts at multiple locations though average scores.
 If the individual scores are proper, their average is also a proper score.
-However, if the distributions at these locations have different scales, the use of a scale dependent scoring rule leads to an implicit ranking of the importance of the different locations.
+However, if the distributions at these locations have different scales, the use of a scale dependent scoring rule leads to an implicit ranking of the importance of the different locations, in the sense that some locations might be more important to predict well to get a high average score.